An Introduction to Blockchain Technology | SOMA.finance

 Blockchain ecosystems are comprised of a peer-to-peer network of globally distributed computers that are referred to as nodes.
 Each node maintains an up-to-date copy of the complete history of the blockchain and contributes its resources toward the proper functioning and security of the network.

-The “block” in blockchain comes from the underlying structure of the technology, a process where data is gathered and added to “blocks”, with each block being built on top of the one before.
-As blocks are added, each one contains a piece of information that links the new block to the previous one, forming an immutable chain of data entries.
+The “block” in blockchain comes from the underlying structure of the technology, a process where data is gathered and added to “blocks,” with each block being built on top of the one before.
+When it comes to blockchain basics, you will find it useful to know that blocks are always added to existing ones –each one contains a piece of information that links the new block to the previous one, forming an immutable chain of data entries.
 For this reason, a simple way to check if a blockchain is operating correctly is to inspect the most recently minted block and verify that it was created after the previous one.
 If you follow the chain all the way back to its beginning, you will find the genesis block that started the whole process.

-In the case of Bitcoin, each new block is minted and added to the chain of existing blocks.
+In the case of Bitcoin blockchain technology, each new block is minted and added to the chain of existing blocks.
 In exchange for contributing their computing power to maintaining the integrity of the blockchain, node operators are rewarded with a small amount of digital currency.

 PoW is what allows Bitcoin to operate as a Byzantine fault-tolerant (BFT) system, which means that its blockchain is able to operate continuously as a distributed network, even if some nodes on the network operate inefficiently or with malicious intent.